CartoDB/documentation/app/content/react/library-reference/widgets.md

   // The operationColumn wouldn't be required if using AggregationTypes.COUNT, to count the number of countries per continent
   ```

-  In case you have the `population` disaggregated by gender: `population_m` and `population_f`, you can use an array in `operationColumn` and sum them into a single column using `joinOperation`.
-By this way, you avoid to have duplicated data in your dataset and you can compose widgets using multiple columns.
+  In case you have the `population` disaggregated by gender: `population_m` and `population_f`, you can use an array in `operationColumn` and sum the values from both columns using the `joinOperation` property.
+With this approach you can make calculations on widgets using multiple columns.

   ```js
   import { CategoryWidget } from "@carto/react-widgets";